Rivalry (economics)

 In economics, a good is said to be rivalrous or a rival if its consumption by one consumer prevents simultaneous consumption by other consumers, or if consumption by one party reduces the ability of another party to consume it.
 A good is considered non-rivalrous or non-rival if, for any level of production, the cost of providing it to a marginal (additional) individual is zero.
-A good is "anti-rivalrous" and "inclusive" if each person benefits more when other people consume it.
+A good is anti-rivalrous and inclusive if each person benefits more when other people consume it.

 A good can be placed along a continuum from rivalrous through non-rivalrous to anti-rivalrous.
 The distinction between rivalrous and non-rivalrous is sometimes referred to as jointness of supply or subtractable or non-subtractable.
 Economist Paul Samuelson made the distinction between private and public goods in 1954 by introducing the concept of nonrival consumption.
 Economist Richard Musgrave followed on and added rivalry and excludability as criteria for defining consumption goods in 1959 and 1969.

 Rivalry

 Most tangible goods, both durable and nondurable, are rival goods.
 A hammer is a durable rival good.
-One person's use of the hammer presents a significant barrier to others who desire to use that hammer at the same time.
+One person's use of the hammer prevents others from using the hammer at the same time.
 However, the first user does not "use up" the hammer, meaning that some rival goods can still be shared through time.
 An apple is a nondurable rival good: once an apple is eaten, it is "used up" and can no longer be eaten by others.
 Non-tangible goods can also be rivalrous.
 Examples include the ownership of radio spectra and domain names.
 In more general terms, almost all private goods are rivalrous.